 In 2012 I helped to digitally mosaic unseen views of the RMS Titanic in situ on the seafloor, as part of an interdisciplinary team from the Advanced Imaging and Visualization Laboratory out of Woods Hole Oceanographic Institution.
 In 2013, I was able to continue developing my multimedia skills through producing educational videos about science taking place at Cape Cod National Seashore in Massachusetts.

 In 2014, I participated in NOAA's marine debris mitigation efforts in Papahanoumakuakea Marine National Monument (the Northwestern Hawaiian Islands), where our team recovered over 57 tons of derelict fishing gear, plastics, and two abandoned fishing vessels.

 In 2015 I continued to work with the NPS Submerged Resources Center in the creation of a book of underwater images of USS Arizona, one of the two sunken battleships that remains in Pearl Harbor from the Dec 7th attack.
 My favorite jobs have allowed me to work at the intersection of science and communication; doing my part to make the world a better place and sharing that work with others.
-I currently live in Cape Cod, MA.
+I currently live in eastern Washington.